Overview

 Grab a kayak from your resort, or rent one from a guest house, and head out into the lagoons for an explore - you may spot stingrays searching for food.

-About Vaavu Atoll
+About Vaavu and Meemu Atolls

 Vaavu, or Felidhu as it is also known, is a gem of an atoll located at the easternmost point of the Maldives, less than 70km south from the bustling capital of Malé.
 The boot-shaped atoll is home to the longest continuous reef in the Maldives, totalling 55-kilometres of unbroken coral.
 This reef is pierced by several narrow channels that act as magnets for marine life, attracting huge amounts of sharks, schooling fish and plenty of other bigger species.
 It is these channels that have put Vaavu’s diving on the map as they regularly provide some of the most exciting, adrenaline-fuelled experiences in the Maldives.

-How to get to Vaavu Atoll
+How to get to Vaavu and Meemu Atolls

-How you get to and from Vaavu Atoll is very much dependent on where you are staying and your budget.
+How you get to and from Vaavu and Meemu is very much dependent on where you are staying and your budget.
 If you are staying at one of the resort islands, your resort will pick you up directly from Malé airport as part of the package.
 We’ll help reserve this transfer when making your booking.

-If you are on a budget, a government-run ferry leaves Malé from Vilingili terminal three times a week, taking over three hours to reach Fulidhoo.
+If you are staying on Vaavu’s local island of Fulidhoo, a public speedboat is the most convenient way to get to the island, taking just over an hour.
+Speedboats leave at 11am every day except Friday.
+If you are on a budget, a government-run ferry leaves Malé from Villingili terminal three times a week, taking over three hours to reach Fulidhoo.
 Departures are on Sunday, Tuesday and Thursday.
 If you can, time your flight arrival at Malé airport prior to 8am or, if you are in Malé the day before, you can buy a ticket when they go on sale at 3pm.
 It is worth pre-purchasing a ticket to ensure a spot.
 The return ferry from Fulidhoo to Malé leaves at 11am on Mondays, Wednesdays and Saturdays.

-Seasons and weather in Vaavu
+Seasons and weather

 The Maldives experience a tropical monsoonal climate, with two distinct seasons; the dry northeast monsoon (January - April) and the wet southwest monsoon (May - November).
 Temperatures can range from 25-31°C, with an average year-round temperature around 27°C. Water temperatures are also relatively constant throughout the year at 26-29°C.